Mazotis/Homeserver/README.md

 Decora compatible devices should use the decora variable to send requests (created by the Decora.py module).

 BLE bulbs can use the Bulb.py module to simplify development.
 Integrate this module by changing MyNewDevice(device) to MyNewDevice(Bulb).

+*Note: the device name and the entry function should match or else the dynamic loader in home.py will fail.*
 ```
 from devices.common import *
 from devices.device import device